One of the most common estate planning questions John F. Davenport hears from families in Norwalk, CT and nationwide is:

 | Easy to update | Requires lawyer/court | Usually online or form with institution |

 Beneficiary designations are powerful — but they must match your will and overall plan.
-John F. Davenport, financial advisor Norwalk CT and investment advisor Norwalk at J. Davenport Advisors, helps Norwalk, CT families across the country coordinate everything so nothing falls through the cracks.
+John F. Davenport, financial advisor, in Norwalk CT at Davenport & Associates, helps Norwalk, CT and families across the country coordinate everything so nothing falls through the cracks.

 Make sure your beneficiaries and your will are on the same page—let’s review yours!